Leonard Griffiths is certified by the Law Society of

 and defends clients charged with environmental offenses.

 clients on matters regarding air, water, hazardous and non-hazardous wastes,

-occupational health and safety, and a wide range of other regulatory issues.
+chemical substances management (import, export and use), product liability, occupational health and safety, and a wide range of other regulatory issues.

 He assists clients domestically and internationally to develop and

 undertake major projects and transactions.
 He also conducts environmental

 assessments and compliance audits and has been involved in the

 decommissioning and remediation of many facilities and properties

 Len is past vice-chair of the Environmental Specialist

 Committee for the Law Society of Upper Canada, past chair of the